Former Yale Coach Pleads Guilty to Accepting Bribes Tied to Admissions Scandal

 Meredith, who faced wire fraud charges, and his attorneys haven’t returned messages seeking comment.

-The FBI’s investigation into the admissions scheme began after an executive who was under investigation in Boston for securities fraudtold authorities that Meredith offered to designate the executive’s daughter as a recruit in exchange for cash, a law enforcement official has said.
+The FBI’s investigation into the admissions scheme began after an executive who was under investigation in Boston for securities fraud told authorities that Meredith offered to designate the executive’s daughter as a recruit in exchange for cash, a law enforcement official has said.
 The official was not authorized to discuss the case and spoke on the condition of anonymity.

 In April 2018, the executive and Meredith met in a Boston hotel room that was bugged by the FBI.
 During the meeting, authorities say, the coach told the father he would help his daughter get into Yale in exchange for $450,000.
 The executive gave Meredith $2,000 in cash in the hotel room, and another $4,000 was wired to Meredith from a bank account controlled by the FBI, according to court documents.